zuozhenggh/learning-library/developer-library/converged-db/converged-db-with-ML/regression/regression.md

 # OML Regression

 ## Introduction
-In this workshop, you examined and solved a "Regression" prediction data mining business problem by using the Oracle Data Miner graphical user interface, which is included as an extension to SQL Developer.
+In this Lab, you examined and solved a "Regression" prediction data mining business problem by using the Oracle Data Miner graphical user interface, which is included as an extension to SQL Developer.

 *Estimated Lab Time*: 30 Minutes